Wisconsin attorney general files felony charges against attorneys, aide who worked for Trump in 2020

-MADISON, Wis. — (AP) — Wisconsin Attorney General Josh Kaul filed felony forgery charges Tuesday against two attorneys and an aide who helped submit paperwork falsely saying that former President Donald Trump had won the battleground state in 2020.
+MADISON, Wis. — (AP) — Felony forgery charges were filed in Wisconsin on Tuesday against two attorneys and an aide who helped submit paperwork falsely saying that former President Donald Trump had won the battleground state in 2020.

+The state charges are the first to come in Wisconsin and follow separate charges brought in Arizona, Michigan, Nevada and Georgia related to the fake electors scheme.

-The charges were filed against Trump attorneys Kenneth Chesebro, 62, and Jim Troupis, 70, and former Trump aide Mike Roman, 51, who allegedly delivered Wisconsin’s fake elector paperwork to a Pennsylvania congressman’s staffer in order to get them to then-Vice President Mike Pence on Jan.
+The Wisconsin charges were brought against Trump's attorney in the state, Jim Troupis, 62, attorney Kenneth Chesebro, 62, who was advising the campaign and Mike Roman, 51, who was Trump’s director of Election Day operations.
+Roman allegedly delivered Wisconsin’s fake elector paperwork to a Pennsylvania congressman’s staffer in order to get them to then-Vice President Mike Pence on Jan.
 6, 2021.

 All three are due in Dane County Circuit Court on Sept.
 19, according to court records.
 They each face one felony count punishable by up to six years in prison and fines of up to $10,000.

 Troupis and Chesebro did not return voicemail messages left Tuesday.
-Roman did not have an attorney listed in court records.

-Kaul, a Democrat, has faced pressure to bring action against the 10 fake electors, who have yet to be charged with any criminal wrongdoing.
-He has previously suggested that he was relying on federal investigators while also not ruling out a state probe.
+Roman's attorney, Kurt Altman, said he just learned of the charges Tuesday morning and was in the process of reviewing them.

+Wisconsin Attorney General Josh Kaul, a Democrat, didn't rule out filing more charges, including against the 10 fake electors, saying that the investigation is ongoing.

+“Our approach has been focused on following the facts where they lead,” he said at a news conference.

 Democratic Gov. Tony Evers offered a one-word response to news of the charges being filed: “Good.”